Samurai Jack: Production

 Samurai Jack was created by Genndy Tartakovsky as a follow-up to his successful series Dexter's Laboratory.
 Cartoon Network executive Mike Lazzo recalled Tartakovsky pitching him the series: "He said, 'Hey, remember David Carradine in Kung Fu?
 Wasn't that cool?' and I was like, 'Yeah, that's really cool.'
 That was literally the pitch."
 Tartakovsky wanted to do something different after working on Dexter's Laboratory and The Powerpuff Girls.
 Tartakovsky said of the pitch, "It could backfire.
 People could say, 'I don't get it.
 There's hardly any dialogue.'
 But to me that just makes it more compelling."
 Lazzo supported Tartakovsky's efforts, calling him "an architect of the success of the Cartoon Network."
 According to Betty Cohen, then-president of Cartoon Network Worldwide, Samurai Jack was greenlit for 26 episodes before its pilot was produced, a decision Cohen attributed to Tartakovsky's success with Dexter's Laboratory.
 Cartoon Network billed it as a series "that is cinematic in scope and that incorporates action, humor, and intricate artistry."

-The premise of Samurai Jack came from Tartakovsky's childhood fascination with samurai culture and the bushido code, as well as a recurring dream where he wandered a post-apocalyptic Earth with a samurai sword and traveled the world fighting mutants with his crush.
+The premise of Samurai Jack came from Tartakovsky's childhood fascination with Japanese samurai culture and the bushido code, as well as a recurring dream where he wandered a post-apocalyptic Earth with a samurai sword and traveled the world fighting mutants with his crush.
 The show is inspired by 1970s cinematography, as well as classic Hollywood films such as Ben-Hur, Lawrence of Arabia, and Spartacus.
 Thematic and visual inspirations came from Frank Miller's comic book series Rōnin, including the premise of a master-less, nameless samurai warrior thrown into a dystopic future in order to battle a shapeshifting demon.
 Similarly, the episode "Jack and the Spartans" was specifically inspired by Miller's graphic novel 300 that retold the Battle of Thermopylae.
 The Japanese manga Lone Wolf and Cub and films by Akira Kurosawa were also inspirations.
+Animation services were handled by Rough Draft Korea and Digital eMation.